 - Linking to prevent copyright violation

-Linking to accessible online material is the best and easiest way to provide students with sources.
+Linking to accessible online material is the best and easiest way to share information with students.
 As long as the material you refer to was not illegally uploaded, linking (or alternatively; embedding) ensures there’s no violation of copyright rules.
 In general we can distinguish four types of hyperlinks, ranked here in order of reliability:

 This is a persistent link or permalink made with a Digital Object Identifier (DOI), that is usually available for online scientific sources.
 The unique DOI can be found in (or at the website of) the publication, and can be added to https://doi.org/ to make the persistent link.

-Another kind of permalink can be generated by UT systems and databases, like FindUT.
-Using these persistent links means you don’t have to check them each year or if the website changes; the link always redirects to the correct source location.
+Another type of permalink can be generated by UT systems and databases, like FindUT.
+When using these persistent links, the link always redirects to the correct source location.

-Shortlinks (e.g. Google URL or Bit.ly) can also be persistent, are useful to shorten long URLs, and sometimes offer additional benefits like keeping track how often the link is used.
+Shortlinks (e.g. Google URL or Bit.ly) can also be persistent.
+Shortlinks are useful to shorten long URLs, and can offer additional benefits like keeping track how often the link is used.

 - Guidelines for printed readers

 The rules for printed educational resources, like in readers, are the same as the rules for digital resources (see above).
-Please also register physical copyrighted materials you wish to use.
 The UnionShop takes care of the distribution of printed readers.

-Because linking (i.e. providing students with a link to accessible online material) is often the easiest and cheapest option, and most material nowadays is electronically available, paper readers can be regarded as a less preferable option.
+Because most material is electronically available and linking is the preferable option to share information with student, paper readers can be regarded as a less preferable option.
 One consideration in support of printed readers, however, is that the additional costs associated with longer excerpts can be partly or completely recouped from students that want to buy the reader.

 - Estimating the number of words & pages